Under management of the Committee for Research

 There will be one grant round per year with a deadline of March 1st.

 In their application the applicant must identify key co-investigators in the relevant countries and must have received provisional approval from the INOPSU coordinator.
-They will be expected to present their results at the ESPID annual general meeting and the INOPSU annual meeting and to publish them in a peer-reviewed journal.
+They will be expected to present their results at the ESPID annual meeting and the INOPSU annual meeting and to publish them in a peer-reviewed journal.
 Please clearly state who is making the application.

 + Eligibility criteria (click to open/close)